 Hydra, therefore, creates a unique type of Greek; a person who respects and appreciates the beauty yet harshness of every day life here.
 In turn, this will create a unique type of tourist.

-Hydra island Greece – what type of holiday?
+Things to do on Hydra island Greece – what type of holiday?

 As a predominantly rocky island, sandy beaches are in short supply…however there are gorgeous swimming coves and bays all around the island.
 You can walk to these, or take a water taxi.
-For a more in depth look at specific things to do on Hydra island, take a look at this article.

 The main ‘point’ of Hydra, however, is to re-connect with yourself.
 This does not necessarily mean undertaking a yoga retreat on the island, although of course you can if you wish, but after talking with locals and spending time here, I realised that Hydranites are (rightly) proud of their heritage, this synergy between man and nature.